dmattek/CrashCourse-stats/README.md

 - hypothesis testing,
 - type I and II errors.

-The R markdown file `statsBasicsDynamics.Rmd` contains the presentation with R/Shiny widgets to interactively explore the above concepts.
+The R markdown file `statsBasicsDynamic.Rmd` contains the presentation with R/Shiny widgets to interactively explore the above concepts.
 To view it, open the file in RStudio and click *Run Presentation*.

 The R markdown file `statsBasicsStatic.Rmd` contains a static version of the presentation.
 Once opened in RStudio, it can be converted (*knitted*) into a standalone HTML file, a PDF or a PowerPoint presentation.